Male Japanese Skimmia

 A handsome evergreen shrub with glossy green narrow leaves and panicles of sweetly fragrant white-pink flowers in spring; acts as a pollenizer for the female forms; excellent for borders

 Male Japanese Skimmia features showy clusters of fragrant white flowers with pink overtones at the ends of the branches in mid spring.
-It has attractive dark green foliage.
+It has attractive dark green evergreen foliage.
 The glossy narrow leaves are highly ornamental and remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Male Japanese Skimmia is a multi-stemmed evergreen shrub with a mounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.